Title IX

-Promoting Gender Equity and Preventing Sexual Harassment/Sexual Violence
+Promoting Gender Equity and Preventing Sexual Harassment and Sexual Violence

 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.